kera-cudmore/BookWorm/TESTING.md

   * [Solved Bugs](#Solved-Bugs)
   * [Known Bugs](#Known-Bugs)

 Testing was ongoing throughout the entire build.
-I utilised Chrome developer tools whilst building to pinpoint and troubleshoot any issues as I went along.

 During development I made use of Google Chrome Developer Tools to ensure everything was working correctly and to assist with troubleshooting when things were not working as expected.

-I have gone through each page using Google Chrome Developer Tools & Firefox i Inspector Tools to ensure that each page is responsive on a variety of different screen sizes and devices.
+I have gone through each page using Google Chrome Developer Tools to ensure that each page is responsive on a variety of different screen sizes and devices.

 - - -